ecoppock02/Botany563_Phylo_Project/notebook-log.md

 Maximum likelyhood tree made with some of the new data I recieved from my lab.
 Will be making changes to include new data with previous steps.
+I chose IQtree as the ML method because of the ability to customize on IQtree 2.